 If you were the victim of an electrical injury at work, and you suspect it was a result of negligence on the part of your employer, you have a right to compensation.
 If you or your loved one suffered an electrical injury, it’s your right to seek legal help for compensation.
 The Epstein Law Firm has years of experience in all types of workers’ compensation cases, electrical injuries not least.

 Causes of Workplace Electrical Injury

-While electrical injuries do occur in day-to-day life, more often than not, they’re a result of a workplace accident, or employer negligence.
+While electrical injuries do occur in day-to-day life, more often than not, they’re a result of a workplace accident or employer negligence.
 Both the construction and engineering industries deal heavily with power lines and electrical wiring, and when proper precautions aren’t taken, injuries can happen.
-Most workplace electrical injuries occur because of:
+Most workplace electrical injuries occur as a result of:

 - OSHA safety regulation violations

 - Power line accidents

 - Defective wiring

 - Lack of warning